bug Doing Business with Boeing

 Q1: What is REACH?

-A: In June 2007, the European Union (EU) regulation known as REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) entered into force.
-REACH applies to EU entities, including Boeing's EU suppliers and EU customers that import, use, or manufacture in the EU certain chemical substances.
-REACH is highly complex and there is ambiguity regarding its scope and requirements.
-However, REACH will have a broad impact on the chemical industry and will likely impact chemical products used for aerospace applications.
+A: REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) is a comprehensive regulation for tracking, testing, and reporting on chemicals used in the European Union (EU).
+(See Q2 for more details on where REACH applies.)
+This rule applies to EU entities, including Boeing's EU suppliers and EU customers that import, use, or manufacture chemical substances in the EU.
+REACH has a broad impact on the chemical industry and impacts chemical materials and products used for aerospace applications.

 The major regulatory requirements of REACH relevant to Boeing are shown below.
 Compliance with the REACH regulation may require Boeing's EU suppliers, processors and customers to coordinate with their respective supply chains.